 So Sword Art Online is not a perfect anime, but there really is no such thing as a perfect anime, is there?
 I understand why people can hate the show: it has an amazing premise, and it can fail to deliver on it at times.
 In my opinion, though, when it does deliver on it, it is one of the best anime I have ever seen.
-I like Sword Art Online and I’m not afraid to say so.
+I like SAO and I’m not afraid to say so.

 Besides, the best part of the entire franchise is being adapted into anime form: Alicization. more than fifty episodes split up between four parts over the course of a year, fans are going to be in for a wild ride.
 I know I’m late to do it, but since Toonami has started airing the dub, I feel it’s time for me to throw my sword into the fray.
 I’m going to be reviewing every episode of Sword Art Online: Alicization, starting this week!

 Check back in the next few days or so for updates as I work on publishing my review of the one-hour season premiere.

 Click here to see more animanga stuff